thedansilva/SudokuMaster/README.md

 ![](https://imgur.com/l0JAyv5.png)

-Usernames for scores on the leaderboard must be three characters long.
+Usernames/initials for scores on the leaderboard must be three characters long.

 ### Giving up
 The give up button allows users to essentially stop playing and display the solutions to the user, the solutions are displayed in a prompt.